animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 **Answer:** Qualia (uppercase).
 Next up.

 There are many reasons a teleological purpose could emerge.
-One is survival.
-Another is the presence of pain amid the everything-qualia that is emergent from teh random application of $\mathrm{I}$.
+One is evolutionary survival.
+Another is the presence of pain qualia amid the everything/anything that is emergent from the random application of $\mathrm{I}$, or for that matter, desire.
+Objective reality with an objective.

 ---